ThorbenWoelk/auction_insights_timeline/README.md

 3. From the AdWords interface, download the auction insights data for the time range of interest. **Make sure this is in CSV format with month as segment and excluding top and summary rows** (just click on 'more options' in order to make those setting).

-3. And that should do it!
-Run the code (e.g. in RStudio) and see if the PDF output is correctly created.
+4. And that should do it!
+Run the code (e.g. in RStudio) and see if the PDF output is correctly created (see figure below for what it should look like).
 In case you want to adjust on the size of the plot, you can adjust it in the line where the comment tells you to.
+As an advances setting, you can also change the font type following the comments in the R code file.

 ![Auction Insights Plot](https://github.com/ThorbenWoelk/auction_insights_timeline/blob/master/timeline_auction_insights.PNG)